Professional Liability Insurance

 Customer bodily injury and property damage

-Professional liability does not cover bodily injury to a customer, or property damage.
+Professional liability does not cover bodily injury to a customer or property damage.
 For either situation, you would need general liability insurance.
-It can help pay for medical expenses, or the cost of repairing or replacing the damaged property.
+It can help pay for medical expenses and the cost of repairing or replacing damaged third-party property.
 It can also cover your legal expenses if the customer sues.

 no coverage check mark